-The CRA is not a good public policy tool for achieving the goals of it advocates.
+The CRA is not a good public policy tool for achieving the goals of its advocates.
 There are better ways.
-I urge this Committee to consider those alternatives.
+I urge anyone who is interested in good public policy to consider those alternatives.

-I would be happy to answer any questions from the Committee.
+I would be happy to answer any questions that may arise from this testimony.